nalcorg/nalcorg/docs/correspondence.md

 ### Enter Correspondence Details
 <kbd>![enter-correspondence-details](img/USPS/New/2.png)</kbd>

-Here you can see the Correspondence Details form page, with textboxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates
+Here you can see the Correspondence Details form page, with text boxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates

 ### Select Assignee(s)
 <kbd>![select-assignees](img/USPS/New/4.png)</kbd><br />

 There is also a picker for Assignees -- you can begin typing the name of the Assignee and their name will appear -- select their name to assign them to this Correspondence, and add as many Assignees as necessary

+NOTE: Be sure to click the checkbox, as this is how to add an Assignee to your new Correspondence -- failing to do so will create a Correspondence without an attached Assignee

 <kbd>![save-progress](img/USPS/New/7.png)</kbd>

 After entering all of your text and selecting the Category, dates, and Assignee, you can click on the right arrow (or click on Sender Information on the left side) to progress to Sender Information<br />

-Note: a new NALC Correspondence ID will be created once you click the next arrow or on Sender Information -- until this point, an ID has not been created and your text and selections have not been saved, but your text and selections in Correspondence Details will be saved when you progress to Sender Information
+NOTE: a new USPS Correspondence ID will be created once you click the next arrow or on Sender Information -- until this point, an ID has not been created and your text and selections have not been saved, but your text and selections in Correspondence Details will be saved when you progress to Sender Information

 ### Actions
 <kbd>![actions1](img/USPS/New/8.png)</kbd>